jvwilge/jvwilge.github.io/2021/mapstruct-easyrandom.md

 - Unable to create a random instance of type interface io.vavr.collection.Seq
 ```

-Let's say we have an abstract Person class with multiple implementations.
+Let's say we have an abstract `Person` class with multiple implementations.
 When using the method described in this article you have to pick an implementation.
-In this example we'll use the Customer:
+In this example we'll use the `Customer`:
 ```java
 EasyRandomParameters parameters = new EasyRandomParameters()
     .randomize(Person.class, () -> easyRandom.nextObject(Customer.class))
 ```

-When you want to leave it up to EasyRandom you can set the setScanClasspathForConcreteTypes to true.
+When you want to leave it up to EasyRandom you can set the `setScanClasspathForConcreteTypes` to `true`.

 Another thing that can happen is that the constructor of an object expects something to be valid (a count of something for example).
 You can solve this with a static value :
 ```java